schwifty42069/pats_bot_suite/README.md

 ## **Post-Game Stats Scraping**
 ***
 *After each game, an official post-game thread is posted by the mods.
 These threads tend to lack the box-score/stats and score by quarter.
-To make up for this, the bot searches for the official post-game thread by submission  and automatically replies with the post-game stats formatted into pretty markdown tables.
+To make up for this, the bot keyword searches for the official post-game thread by submission title and automatically replies with the post-game stats formatted into pretty markdown tables.
 Details of the implementation can be found in the docstrings within the module itself.
 Below is an example of the formatted reply:*

 #Dallas Cowboys at New England Patriots